Does Insurance Cover Rehab Treatment?

 Contact the Addiction Treatment Facility You’d Like to Attend

 If you still have questions after this step, the facility you are interested in attending for addiction treatment can be your next go-to resource.

 Drug rehab programs will have administrative personnel who regularly work with insurance companies regarding payment for treatment.
 It can be helpful to talk to them in advance and determine:

 - If they accept your insurance

 - What their experience is with your insurance company

 - What you can do to make getting coverage easier

 - How to cover the amount of the bill not covered by health insurance.

 American Addiction Centers, River Oaks Treatment Center’s parent company, has a group of compassionate, knowledgeable Admissions Navigators at your disposal anytime of the day or night.
 Just call to find out more information about your insurance and how it works with our facility.
-You can also verify your insurance benefits at the bottom of this page.
+You can also verify your insurance benefits using the secure form below.